cindykhin/AI-PROJECT-FALL-2023/README.md

 5. The game will start once the game options have been set.

 ## To play the game:
-1. When prompted enter a valid move by specifying the coordinates of the source S followed by the coordinates of the target T (eg. E2 D2) or wait until the computer returns a move
+1. When prompted enter a valid move by specifying the coordinates of the source S followed by the coordinates of the target T (eg. E2 D2) or wait until the ai returns a move
 2. The game will end when a player's AI has been destroyed or when the game reaches its maximum number of turns in which case the defender will be declared as the winner.

 ## Some rules for moves allowed: